 Everything is good about the bill as per the farmer’s agreement.
 The only main concern of the bill is that there’s no provision for going to civil court in case of any dispute between the farmer and the private player.
 The farmer cannot go to court if they disagree with the authority’s decision.
 At best, they can go to the SDM or Additional collector for grievance, who has the power of a civil court.
 The law protects even the bureaucracy so that no action can be taken against them in case of any irregularity.
 In a way, it strengthened contract farming and the power of bureaucracy.

 Do specific valid questions come to mind regarding the dispute mechanism?

 - What if the bureaucrat is corrupt and favors the rich corporate lobby?

-- Is the farmer so well educated to deal with the nuisance of farm agreements, decide the suitable price, and lobby before the SDM/AC for his rights in case of any dispute in the farm agreement?
+- Is the farmer so well educated to deal with the nuisance of farm agreements, decide on a suitable price, and lobby before the SDM/AC for his rights in case of any dispute in the farm agreement?

 3. The Essential Commodities (Amendment) Bill, 2020